jimuhh/LDAF-Content/industrial-hemp.md

-  #### Background check
 ###### 1. General info
-The Louisiana State Police is required to certify that you don't have
+Background checks are intended to verify that applicants do not have:
     - A **felony conviction within ten years** immediately preceding the date of the application.
-    - A **drug-related misdemeanor conviction within two years** immediately preceding the date of the application.If you have criminal history information believed to have been expunged or otherwise dismissed, complete a Right to Review Disclosure Form when applying for background check
+    - A **drug-related misdemeanor conviction within two years** immediately preceding the date of the application.

+**If you have criminal history information which you believed has been expunged or otherwise dismissed,** Please complete a Right to Review Disclosure Form when applying for background check

 <!-- Description with headline CT reference -->
 ##### 2. Steps to completion